GISOGISO/Financial-data-analysis/readme_part1.md

 Note.
 Please refer to part 2 for further analysis on the portfolio.

 2. Identify the optimal securities portfolio for investors with varying risk appetites that maximise returns while minimize risk using the Markowitz portfolio optimization theory and finding the efficeint frontier.

-2. Identify the optimal securities portfolio for investors with varying risk appetites that maximise returns while minimize risk using the Markowitz portfolio optimization theory and finding the efficeint frontier.